Are you looking to set up a backup solution for WordPress?

 UpdraftPlus can automatically create backups based on the schedule you selected earlier.
 However, you can also manually create backups any time you want.

-First you need to visit Settings » UpdraftPlus Backups and click on ‘Backup Now’ button.
+First, you need to visit Settings » UpdraftPlus Backups and click on the ‘Backup Now’ button.

-This will bring up a pop-up with options to select files/database backup and whether you want to send the backup to remote storage. (see which WordPress files should you backup?)
+This will bring up a popup with options to back up your WordPress database and files.
+You can also choose whether you want to send the backup to remote storage.

 Click on the ‘Backup Now’ button to continue.

-UpdraftPlus will now start creating backup of your files and database.
-You will be able to see the progress on the settings page.
+UpdraftPlus will now start creating a backup of your files and database.
+You will be able to see the progress on the Settings page.

 UpdraftPlus will also start uploading your backup files to the remote location.

-Creating backups is easy, but the real useful part about backups is the ability to restore them with the same ease.
+Creating backups is easy, but the really useful thing about backups is the ability to restore them with the same ease.